-The Trust has no employees and the Trust's officers, who are all employees of UHS of Delaware, Inc., received no cash compensation from the Trust in 1994, 1993 and 1992.
+The Trust has no salaried employees and the Trust's officers, who are all employees of UHS of Delaware, Inc., received no cash compensation from the Trust in 1995, 1994 and 1993.
 The following tables set forth various information with respect to the compensation of the five most highly compensated officers of the Trust.
-There were no options granted in 1994.
+There were no options granted in 1995.